dyllandry/retired-portfolio-site/src/posts/portfolio-site/portfolio-site.md

 #### Technically
 Technically what I am doing is pairing each markdown file with its own JavaScript file.
 Then, from my Webpack config file, I am listing each JavaScript file as its own entry point so that Webpack will process it.

 I'd like to slim that down and leave Webpack to find the markdown paths on its own.
-Though, for my <a href="https://github.com/jantimon/html-webpack-plugin" target_="blank">html webpack plugin</a> to emit an html page, it requires a unique Webpack entry.
+Though, for my <a href="https://github.com/jantimon/html-webpack-plugin" target"_blank">html webpack plugin</a> to emit an html page, it requires a unique Webpack entry.

 I'm still working out a better process.
 Though, I have put this problem on hold as right now as the current situation is "*good enough*".
 There are other things that I can work on which provide more benefit to both myself and the end user.
 For example improving the site's content.